kikrishn/Blog/_posts/2021-06-25-syntax-and-semantics.md

 is more familiar than me with one relator groups (and this is not a high bar to clear) I would love to hear about other examples!

+But why stop at group theory?
+The notion of "presentation" exists in commutative algebra as well.
+Can we find similar theorems there[^4]?

+Obviously the answer is "yes", and a plethora of great example comes from [stanley-reisner theory][23].

+The idea here is to look at rings $k[x_1, \ldots, x_n] / I$.
+We know $I$ is finitely generated, so we can ask for $I$ to have a "simple" set of generators.
+Ideally, simple generators should lead to simple rings (in the non-technical sense).

 12. monomial ideals